 - This has infuriated many Brexiteers as it would prevent the UK from applying trade deals with other countries if tariffs are removed.

-- The UK government argues that neither the UK nor the EU wants the backstop — but says ditching it is impossible.
+- The UK government argues that neither the UK nor the EU wants the backstop and so it is unlikely to last.

 Northern Ireland would also stay aligned to some EU rules, including in some areas of the single market.
 This would avoid checks at the Irish border — but would mean some controls between Northern Ireland and the rest of the UK.

-- Brexiteers including Northern Irish unionists – who have been propping up May’s government — hate anything which sets Northern Ireland apart from the rest of the United Kingdom.
+- Tory Brexiteers and Northern Ireland’s Democratic Unionist Party (DUP) – which has been propping up May’s government — hate anything which sets Northern Ireland apart from the rest of the United Kingdom.
 They have not been placated by attempts to minimise differences and cite May’s own insistence on “no border down the Irish Sea”.